w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ![js-delegation-start](../assets/js-delegation-start.png)

 If it is the first time you delegate or vote, there will be a banner message.
-You can delegate single tracks or all the tracks.
-You can specify the number of votes (i.e., the number of tokens) and the [conviction multiplier](./learn-polkadot-opengov.md#voluntary-locking).
+You can delegate on a single track or all the tracks.
+You have an option to specify the number of votes (i.e., the number of tokens) and the [conviction multiplier](./learn-polkadot-opengov.md#voluntary-locking).
 After clicking "Next", you will need to specify the account to delegate your votes to, and after clicking "Delegate" and "Sign and Submit" your delegations will appear for each track (see below).